JernejHren/EVSCI/readme.md

     Charger Current: The entity to set the charging Amps (A).

-    Charger Status: A sensor indicating status (e.g., "Charging", "Idle", "Connected") used for Auto-Start detection.
+    Charger Status: A sensor indicating status (e.g., "Charging", "Idle", "Connected", "B") used for Auto-Start detection.

     Tariff Sensor: (See section above).

-Optional Sensors

-    Solar Power Sensor (W): Used for display/stats.

-    EV Battery Sensor (%): Used for the "Target Battery Limit" feature.
+Parameters

+    Phases: 1 or 3 (depends on your installation).

+    Main Fuse (A): The physical limit of your main house fuse (e.g., 20A or 25A).

+    Safety Buffer (W): Power reserve to prevent tripping (recommended: 200-500W).

+    Control Interval: How often to increase current (default 30s).
+Note: Decreasing current happens immediately for safety.

-📊 Lovelace Dashboard Card
+📊 Dashboard Card

 To get the full control panel (Mode selection, Gauges, Slider, Stats), use this YAML code in your Dashboard: code Yaml